by-jp/www.byjp.me/content/photos/instagram/ymujqpnzbo6flmjhiqmtqjv34e/index.md

 - imported
 - from-instagram
 ---
-First \(half\) day around Chamonix — glorious\!
-It's been 12 years, so we took it slow, but I'm ready for more now — let's hope the snow tonight is decent\!
+First \(half) day around Chamonix — glorious!
+It's been 12 years, so we took it slow, but I'm ready for more now — let's hope the snow tonight is decent!